Massive neutron stars as mass gap candidates: Exploring equation of state and magnetic field: RESULTS AND DISCUSSION

 The fitting is done as explained previously.
 The best-fit parameters, along with the errors on the same, are given in Table \ref{fit_mag_DDMEX}.
 The RMSE is also listed in Table \ref{RMSE_Mag}.

-Finally, we check the universality of the $I$-Love-$C$ relations across EOSs.
-In Figs. \ref{CI_EOS}, \ref{CLambda_EOS} and \ref{Ilambda_EOS}, each of the universal relations are shown for NSs for three different EOSs - GM1L, DDME2, and DDMEX.
+Finally, we check the universality of the $I$-Love-$C$ relations across EOS.
+In Figs. \ref{CI_EOS}, \ref{CLambda_EOS}, and \ref{Ilambda_EOS}, each of the universal relations are shown for NSs for three different EOS: GM1L, DD-ME2, and DDMEX.
 We fix the anisotropy parameter $\kappa$ = 0.5 and magnetic field with $B_0 = 2 \times 10^{18} \ {\rm G}$.
-We see that the universal relations remain preserved across EOSs for magnetized stars with fixed anisotropy.
+We see that the universal relations remain preserved across EOS for magnetized stars with fixed anisotropy.
 In each figure, the fitting is done as explained previously.
 The best-fit parameter values and the errors on them are listed in Table \ref{eos_fit}.
 The RMSE for the fits are shown in Table \ref{RMSE_EOS}.

 Thus, we find that under the model anisotropy and magnetic field considered, the universal relations $I$-Love-$C$ are mostly preserved.
 It appears that of all effects considered, it is the anisotropy that has a maximal effect on the universality of these relations, more precisely on $C-\Lambda$ and $I-\Lambda$ relations.
 Varying $\kappa$ makes the RMSE of the fit roughly 2-4 times that of the case with fixed $\kappa$.
-However, varying magnetic field while keeping $\kappa$ fixed gives indeed a better universal fit.
+However, varying magnetic field while keeping $\kappa$ fixed gives, indeed, a better universal fit.
 As explained in previous work \cite{biswas}, the rigorous exploration of the effect of anisotropy on the $I$-Love-$C$ relations could lead to possible observational constraints on $\kappa$ and the degree of anisotropy in the star in general.